kenlimmj/rouge/README.md

 ```shell
 npm test
 ```
-should give you many lines of colorful text in your CLI.
+This should give you many lines of colorful text in your CLI.
 Naturally, you'll need to have Mocha installed, but you knew that already.

 ## Usage
 All three functions follow more-or-less the same type signature by design, so what works with one will work with the other.
 Where possible, I've tried to write everything such that it's as fast as possible, but if you're going to be doing some serious crunching, consider using a lower-level language.